Affiliate Faculty with Women’s, Gender, and Sexuality Studies

-Eric Keenaghan has focused his research on the queer redefinition of politics, individualism, and eroticism in modernist and cold war poetries of the United States, Cuba, and Spain.
-He is the author of Queering Cold War Poetry: Ethics of Vulnerability in Cuba and the United States (The Ohio State University Press, 2009).
-His articles, poetics essays, and book reviews have appeared in JNT: Journal of Narrative Theory, jacket2, Journal of Modern Literature, modernism/modernity, Contemporary Literature, The Translator, Translation Studies, Wallace Stevens Journal, Barzakh, GLQ: Journal of Lesbian and Gay Studies, and postmodern culture.
-He has written entries on "gay poetry" and "queer poetry" for the newest edition of the Princeton Encyclopedia of Poetry and Poetics, 4th edition (Princeton UP, 2012); and he is contributing essays on LGBTQ poetry and poetics to two forthcoming volumes, The Cambridge History of Gay and Lesbian Literature (Cambridge UP, projected 2014) and The Cambridge Companion to Gay and Lesbian American Literature (Cambridge UP, projected 2015).
-In addition, Professor Keenaghan is a contributing author to several collections of critical essays, including: Ronald Johnson: Life and Works (National Poetry Foundation, 2008); Queer Exoticism (Cambridge Scholars, 2010); The Other Emerson (Minnesota, 2010); [RE:]Working the Ground: Essays on the Late Writings of Robert Duncan (Palgrave Macmillan, 2011).
-His own poetry has appeared in little magazines and e-zines such as jacket2, EOAGH, Tool: A Magazine, Io Donna (Italy), The Ixnay Reader, and The Portable Boog Reader, as well as In/Filtration: An Anthology of Hudson Valley Innovative Poetics (Station Hill of Barrytown, forthcoming Fall 2013).
+Eric Keenaghan has focused his research on the queer redefinition of politics, individualism, and eroticism in modernist and cold war poetries.
+He is the author of Queering Cold War Poetry: Ethics of Vulnerability in Cuba and the United States (Ohio State University Press, 2009).
+His articles, poetics essays, and review essays have appeared or are forthcoming in several journals, including: Journal of Modern Literature, Textual Practice, modernism/modernity, William Carlos Williams Review, Journal of Narrative Theory, Contemporary Literature, Jacket2, The Translator, Translation Studies, GLQ: Journal of Lesbian and Gay Studies, postmodern culture, and elsewhere.
+He has written entries on "gay poetry" and "queer poetry" for the newest edition of the Princeton Encyclopedia of Poetry and Poetics, 4th edition (Princeton UP, 2012).
+His essays on LGBTQ poetry and poetics also have appeared in The Cambridge History of Gay and Lesbian Literature (Cambridge UP, 2014) and The Cambridge Companion to Gay and Lesbian American Literature (Cambridge UP, 2015).
+He is also a contributing author to several critical collections, including: Ronald Johnson: Life and Works (National Poetry Foundation, 2008); The Other Emerson (Minnesota, 2010); [RE:]Working the Ground: Essays on the Late Writings of Robert Duncan (Palgrave Macmillan, 2011); and other volumes.
+His original poetry has appeared in the little magazines and e-zines Jacket2, EOAGH, Barzakh, Tool: A Magazine, Io Donna (Italy), The Ixnay Reader, The Portable Boog Reader, as well as the anthology In/Filtration: An Anthology of Innovative Poetry from the Hudson River Valley (Station Hill of Barrytown, 2015).

 Click here for a complete vita.